 The company’s own moving-magnet Concept cartridge is fitted to the Verify Direct Wire Plus tonearm (though there is also a moving-coil alternative available), and Clearaudio sets everything, including the cartridge weight and bias, before the turntable leaves the factory.

 As with all turntables, you’ll need a level, rigid and properly damped support for this deck to sit on if you’re serious about getting the best out of it (at £1000, you should be).

 You can fit a platter and a drive belt, can’t you?
-Of course you can – and then the Clearaudio's ready to play.
+Of course you can – and then the Concept’s ready to play.

 Before dropping a record into place, though, it's worth taking a moment to admire the Concept's clean design and chunkily substantial finish.
 Speed (33.3, 45 and 78rpm) is controlled by a hefty rotary dial, and the whole thing operates with the sort of solidity more readily associated with outside water closets.

 Being so largely redundant during set up, all that’s left for us to do is dig The Pixies’ Doolittle from its sleeve, delight in drawing the Concept’s magnetically-poised tonearm – which has a magnetic bearing – over the edge of the record and let it drop gently into place.

 Kim Deal chugs those first four bass notes and guitars yell as we anticipate being hit by the opening track Debaser like a fist to the thorax.